Refresh a small bathroom on a budget by painting the bathroom cabinet and other simple ideas that you can do in a weekend!

 And that, my friend, is how I made over our bathroom in two afternoons.
 What a difference right?
-I wanted to give you a resource list so you can easily recreate the look.
+Here’s a resource list so you can easily recreate the look.

-Use these small bathroom makeover tips and shopping guide to makeover your bathroom quickly!
-You can also find my favorite colorful bathroom curtains and more bathroom refresh ideas on a budget in this post.
+I love these tips for budget friendly bathroom makeovers from my friens at 2 Bees in a Pod to makeover your bathroom quickly!
+You can also find my favorite colorful bathroom shower curtains and more bathroom refresh ideas on a budget in this article.

 Have you done any recent weekend projects?
 Leave me a comment and let’s chat.